ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 {{Fig-Rule-mod}} illustrates a Rule modification.
 The left-hand side entity A wants to make rule x evolve.
 It send an acknowledged CoAP message to the other end.
-Host A change the status of the rule to "candidate", indicating that the rule cannot be used anymore for SCHC procedures.
-The receiving entity B, acknowledges the message, and continues to maintain the "candidate" status for a guard period.
-At the reception of the acknowledgement, A set also a guard period before rule x becomes valid again.
+Host A change the status of the rule to "candidate", indicating that the rule can no longer be used for SCHC procedures.
+The receiving entity B, acknowledges the message and continues to maintain the "candidate" status for a Guard period.
+At the reception of the acknowledgement, A set also a Guard period before rule x becomes valid again.

-The guard period is used to avoid SCHC message with a rule ID to appear at the other end after a rule modification.
+The Guard period is used to avoid SCHC message with a rule ID to appear at the other end after a rule modification.
 The Guard period appears only once during the rule management and is depends on the out-of-sequence messages expected between both ends.

 ## Rule creation

-Rule creation do not require a guard period, and acknowledgment is RECOMMENDED.
+Rule creation do not require a Guard period, and acknowledgement is RECOMMENDED.
 Figure {{Fig-Rule-creation}} gives an example, where the Acknowledgment is lost.
 Entity A sends a management message to create a new rule.
-Since its a new rule, the guard period is not set and the new rule becomes immediatly valid on B.
+Since its a new rule, the Guard period is not set and the new rule becomes immediately valid on B.
-The Acknowledgement does not reach back A, so the rule stays in the candidate state, but the reception of a SCHC PDU carrying the RulE ID X, informs that the message has been correctly received by B. So X becomes valid in A.
+The Acknowledgement does not reach A, so the rule stays in the candidate state, but the reception of a SCHC PDU carrying the RulE ID X, informs that the message has been correctly received by B. So X becomes valid in A.